Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-it's like a quine, but the goal to satisfy is math the noise problem (like it's a roulette model + mfg precision + measurement err +.. = shyam factor), and answer the query i can't believe i own noisy algorithms just you wait until you see what comes next(ish(es(…))) are microwaves optimal, or are they just stupid? gammarays are the smallest, but the quantum chip needs to be mfg more numerals of pi,..
+it's like a quine, but the goal to satisfy is math the noise problem (like it's a roulette model + mfg precision + measurement err +.. = shyam factor), and answer the query i can't believe i own noisy algorithms just you wait until you see what comes next(ish(es(…))) are microwaves optimal, or are they just stupid? gammarays are the smallest (electromagnetic spectrum; but i /know|own/ the inverse of श्याम), but the quantum chip needs to be mfg more numerals of pi,..